raghavg9/Tanium_Sensors/README.md

 By using getent, we can parse the file to the last line of the user, as the last line will always be #the root shell.
 The delimiters of this is the colon(:).

+## VGA.py
+Returns graphics card/vga adapter, which is found in the result of the lspci command.
+Parsing this for VGA will give the desired card value. this result is also represented with a sepperate statement for Windows systems.